In this chapter we consider two basic questions:

 More generally, the defining property of a cramped system is that it is so constrained that it is not possible to have a thermodynamic cycle.
 Usually this means that the system is effectively one-dimensional.
 The thermodynamic state-space is multi-dimensional, but the system is constrained to move within a one-dimensional subspace.

 The distinction between cramped and uncramped is indicated in figure 18.1.
 This is a copy of figure 0.2 as seen in section 0.3.

 We have a choice.
 We can select at most one of the following two options, not both:

 and where Q is a well-defined, well-behaved a function of state, just as E is a function of state.

 There are numerous ways of demonstrating that it’s physically impossible to choose both options at the same time.
 The basic problem is that the physics that allows you to build a heat engine requires cycles, and if there are cycles there must be multiple inequivalent paths from one point to another in thermodynamic state-space.
 To say the same thing the other way, if the system is so constrained – so cramped – that there are no cycles, or if the integral of T dS is zero around any cycle, then you can’t build a heat engine.
-The situation is shown in figure 18.1 (which is a copy of figure 0.2 as seen in section 0.3).
+See figure 18.1.

 The existence of the Carnot cycle A→X→Y→Z→A implies that there are (at least!) two inequivalent paths from A to Z, including the simple path A→Z along a contour of constant entropy, and the more complex path A→X→Y→Z